USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/README.md

 # to download an object from a particular bucket, for example:
 aws s3api get-object --endpoint-url http://localhost:4566 --bucket dol-ui-claims --key "YOUR_OBJECT_KEY_HERE" "NAME_OF_OUTPUT_FILE"

+# to sync the entire bucket to a local directory, for example:
+aws s3 sync --endpoint-url http://localhost:4566 s3://dol-ui-claims tmp
 ```

 ### Nginx